plj611/CloudDevOps_Capstone/README.md

 - DOCKER_PASSWORD
 - KUBECONFIG_DATA

-The step in 1 prepares the CircleCI environment so a code commit to github will trigger CircleCI to build and push image to DockerHub and deploy to AWS EKS

-The step in 2, 3 will setup the blue environment

-### Operationalize the app
+### How to opperationalize the app

-1. Perform code change
+1. Perform application development and code change
-2. Modify the CURRENT, LAST in config.txt in root directory of the app.
-CURRENT represents the version going to be released.
-LAST represents the previous version of the app with respect to this release (ie CURRENT)
+2. Modify the CURRENT, LAST variables in config.txt in root directory of the app. **CURRENT represents the version going to be released, LAST represents the previous version of the app with respect to this release (ie CURRENT)**
-3. Commit to github
+3. Commit the code change and push to github

 ### Project files description